Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 - An x-ray, ultrasound, or CT may show fluid around your lungs, an enlarged heart, or signs of infection.
-You may be given a dye before the pictures are taken to help caregivers see your lungs better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see your lungs better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - A thoracentesis is a procedure to take fluid out of your chest through a needle put between your ribs.
 The fluid may be sent to a lab for tests.
-These tests may help caregivers find the cause of your pleural effusion and the best way to treat it.
+These tests may help healthcare providers find the cause of your pleural effusion and the best way to treat it.
 You may need a thoracentesis more than once.

 - A sputum sample is collected in a cup when you cough.
 The sample is sent to a lab to be tested for the germ that is causing your illness.
-It can also help your caregiver choose the best medicine to treat the infection.
+It can also help your healthcare provider choose the best medicine to treat the infection.

 - A biopsy is a procedure to remove a small piece of tissue from your lung or pleural lining.
 The tissue will be sent to a lab for tests.
 A biopsy may be taken with a needle, or through a small incision in your chest wall.